fadden/6502bench/SourceGen/SGTestData/README.md

     into the Expected directory, replacing any existing copies.
  4. Run the test harness.
 This should now report success, and will remove the tmpNNNNN directory.
+ 5. Run "git diff" to verify that the changes match your expectations.

 Be sure to have the version of the cross-assembler identified at the top of this document configured.